JinLi711/UIA/README.md

 This is a repository for representing FAUI from the University of Chicago.
 For more information, check out [FAUI](http://faui.uchicago.edu/archive.html) website.

+Go to each repository to see a more specific README.

 ## Art recognition

-This repository contains code for artwork recognitions.
+This repository contains documents for artwork recognitions.

 ## Yelp

-This repository contains code for scraping Yelp and performing text analysis.
+This repository contains code for scraping Yelp and performing text analysis on Yelp Reviews.

-For Yelp API, we gathered data on cafes in Chicago through the overlapping circle tessellation method.
-We send a query containing the coordinates of the grid and the radius of search..

 ## Instagram